18-Wheeler Accident lawyer in Fort Bend County

 You may have seen the aftermath of an 18-wheeler trucking accident on the highway or witness one happen in real-time.
 These can be horrific accidents involving serious injuries and death, as well as significant property damage.

 If you or someone you love was injured in an 18-wheeler trucking collision caused by another driver’s reckless or negligent behavior, you may be able to file a claim against the responsible party.
 Our 18-wheeler truck accident attorney in Katy is experienced and knowledgeable when it comes to handling 18-wheeler trucking accident claims.
 By applying his prior experience and unique understanding of what it takes to win financial compensation for his clients, attorney Shane McClelland can help you get what you deserve after you’ve been injured.
+Don't wait, get in touch with our truck accident attorney in Fort Bend County.

-Common Causes of 18-Wheeler Trucking Accidents
+Common Causes of Truck Accidents - 18 Wheeler

 Nearly one out of every eight deaths on roads throughout the United States involves an 18-wheeler or semi-truck.
-A common cause of accidents involves the limited field of view that truck drivers have from their cabs.
+A common cause of trucking accidents involves the limited field of view that truck drivers have from their cabs.
 Despite mirrors in place to mitigate blind spots around their trucks, some areas are still obstructed from the driver’s perspective.
 This can make turns, merging, lane changes, braking, and other maneuvers under certain circumstances potentially deadly.

 You might think drivers hauling massive loads wouldn’t speed, but the pressure of deadlines, fatigue, inexperience, and more can encourage a lead foot.
 Speeding 18-wheelers are practically accidents waiting to happen because their own weight added to the weight of their hauls makes them incredibly hard to safely slow down at a moment’s notice.
 Such a vehicle suddenly braking from high speed can take hundreds of feet to come to a complete stop, and the driver may even lose control doing so.

 Lastly, a driver under pressure to meet deadlines may be less concerned with other safety rules of the road like those you’re familiar with, as well as those they understand as professional drivers.
 They may drive under the influence of drugs or alcohol, engaging in aggressive driving, and do other things that no driver – especially a professionally licensed and trained driver – should do.
+If you have been involved in a 18-wheeler accident, get in touch with our truck accident attorneys in Fort Bend County.
+Call the Law Office of Shane McClelland today at (713) 242-1302.

 Damages Can You Recover in an 18-Wheeler Trucking Accident